College of Education and Human Sciences

 Accreditation

-The Child Development Laboratory is licensed by the Oklahoma Department of Human Services (DHS) and has received a Three Star Differential Quality Certification.
+The Child Development Laboratory is licensed by the Oklahoma Department of Human Services (DHS) and has received a Five Star Differential Quality Certification.
 The Child Development Laboratory is also accredited by the National Association for the Education of Young Children (NAEYC).
 The Marriage and Family Therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
-The Family Financial Planning Master of Science, graduate certificate, and undergraduate certificate are Certified Financial Planner Board of Standards registered programs.
 The Recreational Therapy Program is accredited by the Committee on Accreditation of Recreational Therapy Education (CARTE) through the Commission on Accreditation of Allied Health Education Programs (CAAHEP), which is accredited by the Council on Higher Education Accreditation (CHEA).
-The Recreation Management program is accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT), COAPRT which is accredited by the Council on Higher Education Accreditation (CHEA).
-The RN to BSN Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).
-The Didactic Program in Dietetics and the Dietetic Internship at OSU are both currently granted accreditation until 2028 by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, ph.
-312.899.0040 ext.
-5400.
+The BSN and RN to BSN Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Didactic Program in Dietetics and the Dietetic Internship at OSU are both currently granted accreditation until 2028 by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
 The Council for Interior Design Accreditation (CIDA) has accredited the undergraduate interior design program since 1984.
 The pre-production and the production management apparel curricula are endorsed by the American Apparel and Footwear Association (AAFA) Education Foundation, making it one of only 13 approved programs in North America.
 The Fashion Design and Production and Fashion Merchandising programs are accredited by the Textile and Apparel Programs Accreditation Committee (TAPAC), one of only three schools accredited in the United States.

-The Patricia Kain Knaub Center for Student Success & Watson Family Center for Student Development
+The Patricia Kain Knaub Center for Student Success & Watson Family Center for Student and Career Development

 • Services to prospective students and their families that clearly articulate College of Education and Human Sciences academic programs and related diverse learning opportunities.